Quickly supply alternative strategic theme areas vis-a-vis B2C mindshare. Objectively repurpose stand-alone synergy via user-centric architectures.

 Clash detection

+We host weekly online coordination meetings for BIM projects, involving all the trades.
 Once all trades have submitted their models for a floor, our first objective is to look at all the clashes as a global view and resolve the main runs clashes, while keeping all trades as flat as possible.
 We want to ensure that the largest duct and pipes can cross over each other while fitting within the ceiling space available.

 In many projects we worked on, the initial ceiling heights did not allow for sufficient space for the trades to be installed above the ceiling.
 It is crucial to detect these issues early on, so we can submit RFIs to the Design Team before the construction starts.